Spheres of Influence: Codes & Conduct across Structural Landscapes

 Curated by Lila Nazemian

-An illustrated catalogue with essays by artist, curator and professor Amirhosein Bayani, philosopher Ashkan Salehi and artist and professor Behrang Samadzadegan, will accompany the exhibition.
+An illustrated catalog with essays by artist, curator, and Prof. Amirhosein Bayani, philosopher Ashkan Salehi and artist and Prof. Behrang Samadzadegan, will accompany the exhibition.

 About the Curator: